windranger-io/hardhat-contract-tools/README.md

 # Hardhat Contract Tools

 Outputs Solidity contract information:
-* contract sizes and contributions of each source file into it.
+* contract sizes and contributions of each source file into it (works for abstract contracts, internal libs etc).
 * storage layout of contracts with a source file for each variable.

 The hardhat-contract-tools are improved alternatives for: